Library > ABM vs. Demand Gen

 The real question should be: where do you want to focus your resources?
 If you’re an early-stage company looking to build a name for yourself and gather a broad pool of prospects, demand generation is likely the way to go.
 It’s cost-effective and can help you build brand equity while filling your sales pipeline.

 However, if you’re a more established business with a well-defined market, you might find more value in concentrating your efforts on a smaller group of high-potential accounts.
-ABM can lead to larger deal sizes, higher customer lifetime value, and deeper relationships with key clients.
+ABM can lead to larger deal sizes and higher customer lifetime value where your deep relationships with key clients, “potentially can turn them into your best marketers”.

 Conclusion